jeanrocco/PI-with-IQaudio-DAC-Pro/README.md

 # PI-with-IQaudio-DAC-Pro
 Play Spotify on a PI equipped with a IQaudio DAC Pro hat from any computer in your house, without the infamous Airplay(2) ...
-###  On april 20, 2023:
+###  It all started on april 20, 2023:

-  I just installed `Moode 8.3.1`, which comes with an Airplay2 renderer, on a `PI-3b 1.2` equipped with an `IQaudio DAC Pro` HAT.
-This allows my 2 old mid-2012 MACs, recently upgraded with the wonderfull `https://dortania.github.io/OpenCore-Legacy-Patcher/`, to `VENTURA 13.3.1` no less, to stream music with Airplay2.
+  I had just installed `Moode 8.3.1`, which comes with an Airplay2 renderer, on a `PI-3b 1.2` equipped with an `IQaudio DAC Pro` HAT.
+This was supposed to allow my 2 old mid-2012 MACs, recently upgraded with the wonderfull `https://dortania.github.io/OpenCore-Legacy-Patcher/`, to `VENTURA 13.3.1` no less, to stream music with Airplay2.
+The upgrade was justified by Airplay quitting unexpectedly on my older OSs.
+It felt like Apple was doing that on purpose with the older OS, but I'm not sure of that anymore, since I experienced Airplay's stutters and eventual shutdowns even with `VENTURA 13.3.1`.

-  [The push button to shutdown the PI and the led](https://github.com/jeanrocco/PI-shutdown-push-button/tree/master) work as before but in order to start the script at boot time you will have to add as root, at the end of  `/etc/rc.local`, and before `exit 0` : `(/home/pi/blink.py)&` as is, with the the brackets and all.
-Blink.py is [here](https://github.com/jeanrocco/PI-shutdown-push-button/blob/master/blink.py.github).
-I got this from `https://www.msldigital.com/pages/shutdown-scripts-for-moode-audio` .
+  If you still want to try nice `Moode 8.3.1` anyway, [the push button to shutdown the PI and the led](https://github.com/jeanrocco/PI-shutdown-push-button/tree/master) work as before but in order to start the script at boot time you will have to add as root, at the end of  `/etc/rc.local`, and before `exit 0` : `(/home/pi/blink.py)&` as is, with the the parenthesis and the & symbol. .
+I got this from [`https://www.msldigital.com/pages/shutdown-scripts-for-moode-audio`](https://www.msldigital.com/pages/shutdown-scripts-for-moode-audio) .
+Blink.py is [here](https://github.com/jeanrocco/PI-shutdown-push-button/blob/master/blink.py.github) .

 ### UPDATE Nov.
-2023: This update greatly simplify the previous setup, mostly meaning getting rid of Airplay ...
+2023: This update greatly simplify the previous setup, mostly meaning getting rid of obnoxious Airplay ...

   After some issues with the Airplay renderers, I found out a simpler, and most satisfying setup, based on Spotify's "connect to a device" feature, which allows to play tunes on the RPI IQaudio DAC, from another computer's browser.